Logiqx/gpx-ideas/docs/gpx/proposal/environment.md

 Omissions:

-- There is no need for wind chill, because it can be calculated from air temperature and wind speed
+- There is no need for wind chill, because it is calculated from air temperature and wind speed
-- There is no need for dew point or heat index, because they can be calculated from air temperature and relative humidity
+- There is no need for dew point or heat index, because they are calculated from air temperature and relative humidity
-- There is no need for true wind angle (TWA), because it can be calculated from true wind direction (TWD) and heading
+- There is no need for true wind angle (TWA), because it is calculated from true wind direction (TWD) and heading